What to Do in Milos, Greece: 3 Days of Fishing Villages

 Sarakiniko Beach

-While the free parking lot is easily accessible, this is a truly remote location in that the unorganized beach has no provisions around.
-Bring a towel, sun protection, snacks, and a beverage if you plan to hang out for a while.
+While the free parking lot is easily accessible, this is a truly remote location in that the unorganized beach has no provisions around, including restrooms.
+Bring a towel, sun protection, snacks, and a beverage if you plan to stay for a while.

 Firopotamos

-10 minutes away is Firopotamos, the tiniest, most peaceful fisherman village on the island with a swimmable beach.
-Only a few syrmata houses with colorful fixtures are found here, along with organized sun loungers and a nearby stretch of sand where you can lay out a towel.
+10 minutes away is Firopotamos, the tiniest, most peaceful fishing village on the island with a swimmable beach.
+Only a few syrmata—or boat garages—with colorful fixtures are found here, along with organized sun loungers and a nearby stretch of unoccupied sand where you can lay out a towel.
 This is the best sandy beach to avoid the crowds, and arriving early in the morning before 10:00 AM offers the opportunity to sit on the chairs for free before the nearby My Beach Bar opens.
 It’s more quiet and laid-back than Klima or Mandrakia.

 Expect to lose cell service as you descend down and around mountain roads to reach this rocky cove.
-Parking is quite limited in the free lot, with parallel parking on an incline often required.
+Parking is quite limited in the small, free lot at the base, with incline parallel parking on the side of the one-way road often required.

 Klima